 With incentives and perks provided, employees are much more likely to be active in the advocacy program.
 This gives the necessary outcome that an organization requires.

 By 2025, 75% of millennials will join the workforce.
-As the majority of the millennial are already in social networks, it will help the organization to influence others to join the organization and increase its network.
+As the majority of the millennials are already in social networks, it will help the organization to influence others to join the organization and increase its network.

 HR and Recruitment: